33 Most Interesting Facts About Diabetes (and Cool Stats)

 Next in line are Mississippi (14.8%), Alabama (14%), Tennessee (13.8%), Arkansas (13.6%), and South Carolina (13.4%).
 On the other hand, the states with the lowest prevalence are Utah (8%), Wyoming (7.8%), Montana (7.6%), Alaska (7.3%), and Colorado (7%).

 6. Patients with diabetes are at higher risk of losing their lives to COVID-19.

 Diabetes and coronavirus death rates show us at least 30% of people who died from COVID-19 had diabetes.
 The risks of dying from the new virus are threefold for patients diagnosed with type 1 diabetes and twofold for patients diagnosed with type 2 diabetes.

 7. 7.3 million people in the US have diabetes but are not even aware of it.

 The National diabetes statistics report from 2019 to 2020 reveals that as much as 2.8% of US citizens have undiagnosed diabetes.

 8. Merely 4% of people aged 18 to 44 have diabetes.

 The risk of getting diabetes increases with age.
 That’s why 17% of those aged 45 to 64, and more than 25% of those aged over 65 suffer from diabetes.
 In addition to this, approximately one-quarter of these people aren’t aware that they’re suffering from diabetes, US diabetes statistics report.

-One of the more common causes of blindness is diabetic retinopathy.
-It occurs due to the long-term accumulated damage to the small blood vessels in the retina.
+One of the more common causes of blindness is diabetic retinopathy, which occurs due to the long-term accumulated damage to the small blood vessels in the retina.
 It’s also one of the most common causes of kidney failure.
-Moreover, adults with diabetes have higher chances of stroke and heart attack.
+Moreover, adults with diabetes have a higher chance of having a stroke or heart attack.

 Facts About Type 1 Diabetes